polarizeltd/mcms-lite/readme.txt

 = Does this theme support any plugins? =

-mcms includes support for AMP.
+mcms includes support for;
+AMP
+Yoast SEO
+Google Site Kit
+and many more!

 == Changelog ==